-During the income year 2021 the Credit Union purchased a property for \$4,366,177 and benefited from an unrealised gain of \$68,823 that same year resulting in a valuation of \$4,430,000.
-In compliance with International Financial Reporting Standards the Credit Union has adopted the fair value method of reporting for its investment property which determines that the said property should be valued each reporting period.
-As at year end the Directors have determined no significant change in the market value of \$4,430,000.
-Hence no unrealizable gain is recorded this financial year.
+During the income year 2021 the Credit Union purchased a property for \$4,366,177 and benefited from an unrealized gain of \$68,823 that same year, resulting in a valuation of \$4,430,000.
+In compliance with International Financial Reporting Standards, the Credit Union has adopted the fair value method of reporting for its investment property which determines that the said property should be valued each reporting period.
+As at year end the Directors have determined a change in the market value of \$4,600,000 resulting in an unrealized gain of \$170,000.

-During the current financial year, the Credit Union realized \$368,748(2021 \$108,104) in net rental income from its investment property.
+During the current financial year, the Credit Union realized \$341,499 (2022 \$368,748) in net rental income from its investment property.